SAEmnesia: Erasing Concepts in Diffusion Models with Supervised Sparse Autoencoders: Methodology

-\textbf{\textsc{SAEmnesia} for Diffusion Models.} We apply \textsc{SAEmnesia} to diffusion models by training on activations extracted from every timestep $t$ of the denoising diffusion process.
+\textbf{SAEmnesia for diffusion models.} We apply SAEmnesia to diffusion models by training on activations extracted from every timestep $t$ of the denoising diffusion process.
 These activations are obtained from the cross-attention blocks of the diffusion model and form feature maps.
 Each feature map extracted at timestep $t$ is a spatially structured tensor of shape $\mathbf{F}_t \in \mathbb{R}^{h \times w \times d}$, where $h$ and $w$ denote the height and width of the feature map, and $d$ is the dimensionality of each feature vector.
 Each spatial position within the feature map corresponds to a patch in the input image.
 As a single SAE training sample, we consider an individual $d$-dimensional feature vector $\mathbf{x}$, disregarding the information about its spatial position.
 Therefore, from each feature map, we obtain $h \times w$ training samples.
+Note that our method is architecture-agnostic, meaning that it can be transferred to various text-to-image (T2I) models, provided that the layer(s) encoding the concepts of interest can be identified for applying SAEs.

-\textbf{Concept-Latent Assignment.} This assignment is required in the second phase, in which we introduce supervised training that directly assigns concepts to specific latents.
-To determine which latent should be assigned to each concept during the supervised phase and to validate the quality of these assignments after training, we utilize the score function~\cite{cywinski2025saeuron}, defined in Equation \ref{eq:score}, measuring feature-concept correspondence.
+\textbf{Concept-latent assignment.} Here we introduce supervised training that directly assigns concepts to specific latents.
+To determine which latent should be assigned to each concept during the supervised phase and to validate the quality of these assignments after training, we utilize the score function~\cite{cywinski2025saeuron}, defined in \cref{eq:score}, measuring feature-concept correspondence.
 Given a dataset of activations $D = D_c \cup D_{\neg c}$, where $D_c$ contains data of the target concept $c$ and $D_{\neg c}$ does not, the score function is defined as:

 where $\delta$ prevents division by zero and $\mu(i, t, D) = \frac{1}{|D|}\sum_{x \in D} z_i$ denotes the average activation of the $i$-th feature on activations from timestep $t$ (we omit $t$ from $z_i$ for simplicity).
 Features with high scores exhibit strong activation for concept $c$ while remaining weakly activated for other concepts.
 Formally, in order to achieve feature centralization, for a given concept $c$, the score function score$(i, t, c, D)$ achieves a high value for a single latent index $i$, while remaining low for all other indices $j \neq i$: